-Led by the University of New Hampshire, ENACTS will create a partnership between researchers in Rhode Island, Kentucky, and New Hampshire and residents in Providence, RI, Louisville, KY, and Manchester, NH to design and implement socially equitable NbS for their communities.
+Led by the University of New Hampshire, ENACTS will form partnerships between researchers in Rhode Island, Kentucky, and New Hampshire, and residents in Providence, RI, Louisville, KY, and Manchester, NH.
+Together, they will design and implement practical, community-driven NbS in these areas.

 ENACTS Leadership